edwardchalstrey1/fragmented_genome_with_snps/README.md

 I am currently attempting to use a **genetic algorithm** to rearrange the fragments, by reforming the homozygous/heterozygous SNP ratio distribution.
 The algorithm I am creating will eventually be capable of determining the location of the causative mutation, in a genome from the experiment detailed above.
 The algorithm will take a FASTA file of all the unordered genome fragments, and a VCF file containing the SNP positions for each fragment.
 Currently, the algorithms below can only be used for my model data, based on Arabidopsis c4 (see above).

-1. [reform_ratio.rb](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/ratio/reform_ratio.rb) uses my own implementation of a genetic algorithm.
-To run it: **ruby reform_ratio.rb dataset_name**, where the dataset name is the same as the one used to create the model genome.
+1. To run it: **ruby [algorithm_test.rb](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/ratio/algorithm_test.rb) ARGV[0] = dataset name ARGV[1] = run **, where the dataset name is the same as the one used to create the model genome, and the run is the name of the directory to save performance figures to.

-2. [charlie_1.rb](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/ratio/charlie_1.rb) is an attempt to use the [charlie](http://charlie.rubyforge.org/) ruby gem genetic algorithm.
-To run it: **ruby charlie_1.rb dataset_name**.
+1. The [ReformRatio class](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/ratio/lib/reform_ratio.rb) contains methods involved in interpreting data from FASTA and VCF files, so they can be used in the genetic algorithm.

- - **currently, the algorithm is not rearranging the frags that the fitness function is acting on, so the fitness value being displayed is random** AKA IT DOESN'T WORK
+2. The [GATOC class](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/ratio/lib/GATOC.rb) (Genetic Agorithm To Order Contigs) contains all the genetic algorithm methods.
+See below for genetic algorithm description.

-3. [comparable_ratio.R](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/ratio/comparable_ratio.R) is used within the fitness method of my genetic algorithm.
+3. [comparable_ratio.R](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/ratio/lib/comparable_ratio.R) is used within the fitness method of my genetic algorithm.
 It compares the homozygous/heterozygous SNP distribution of the rearranged fragments, to the same distributions used when creating the model genome, using a qq plot.
-A correlation value is obtained, between 0 and 1.
+The Pearson correlation coefficient (r) for the Q-Q plot is obtained, between 0 and 1.
 The closer the value is to 1, the more likely it is that the correct fragment arrangement has been found.

 Genetic Algorithm
 -------